adrianviniciuscs/s2-baetens-hagolle-dataset/README.md

 python3 download_gee_cloudshell.py
 ```

 **Note**: This step requires Google Earth Engine access and should be run on Google Cloud Shell.
-See [DOWNLOAD_GUIDE.md](docs/DOWNLOAD_GUIDE.md) for detailed instructions.

 Downloaded images should be placed in `data/sentinel2_images/`.